cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 [^abs1-]

 [^abs1-]:
-    CBOR (STD 94, RFC 8949) defines "Deterministically Encoded CBOR" in its Section 4.2, providing some flexibility for application specific decisions.
+    CBOR (STD 94, RFC 8949) defines the concept of "Deterministically Encoded CBOR" in its Section 4.2, determining one specific way to encode each particular CBOR value.
-    To facilitate Deterministic Encoding to be offered as a selectable feature of generic encoders, the present document documents the Best Current Practice for
+    This definition is instantiated by "core requirements", providing some flexibility for application specific decisions; this makes it harder than necessary to offer Deterministic Encoding as a selectable feature of generic CBOR encoders.

-    CBOR Common Deterministic Encoding (CDE), which can be shared by a large set of applications with potentially diverging detailed requirements.
+    The present specification documents the Best Current Practice for CBOR _Common Deterministic Encoding_ (CDE), which can be shared by a large set of applications with potentially diverging detailed application requirements.

-    It also defines the term "Basic Serialization", which stops short of the potentially more onerous requirements that make CDE fully deterministic, while employing most of its reductions of the variability needing to be handled by decoders.
+    The document also discusses the desire for partial implementations, which can be another reason for constraining CBOR encoders, and singles out the encoding constraint "`definite-length-only`" as a likely constraint to be used in application protocol and media type definitions.

 [^upd-]:
     This specification updates RFC 8949 in that it provides